ericjang/draw/README.md

 Although open-source implementations of this paper already exist (see links below), this implementation focuses on simplicity and ease of understanding.
 I tried to make the code resemble the raw equations as closely as posible.

+For a gentle walkthrough through the paper and implementation, see the writeup here: [https://evjang/articles/draw](http://evjang/articles/draw).

 ## Usage

 `python draw.py --data_dir=/tmp/draw` downloads the binarized MNIST dataset to /tmp/draw/mnist and trains the DRAW model with attention enabled for both reading and writing.
 After training, output data is written to `/tmp/draw/draw_data.npy`